 - Get tested regularly.

-- Educate yourself on how and when to take PEP.
+- Educate yourself on how and when to take post-exposure prophylaxis (PEP).

 It’s also essential to understand that PrEP doesn’t protect you against any other sexually transmitted infections (STI).